EtaiWil/Producer_Consumer_Multithreading/README.md

 ```
 https://github.com/EtaiWil/Producer_Consumer_Multithreading.git
 ```
-2. go to linux terminal and write ``` make ```.
+2. Go to Linux terminal and write ``` make ```.
-3. change the ```conf.txt``` file if you want and please stay attached to the format explained above.
+3. Change the ```conf.txt``` file if you want and please stay attached to the format explained above.
-4. write ``` ex3.out config.txt ``` and see the result on the screen.
+4. Write ``` ex3.out config.txt ``` and see the result on the screen.

 ### Option 2 - With Ant
 1. Clone the repository:
   ```
 https://github.com/EtaiWil/Producer_Consumer_Multithreading.git
 ```
 2. Enter in your IDE debug option the absolute as the directory you cloned the project in the working directory option.

 3. Enter in your IDE debug option ```conf.txt``` in the program arguments option.
-4. run the code.
+4. Run the code.

-## Built With
+## Built with

 -C